 Like all active assist braking devices, the Vergo works by using friction created by the rope to rotate a cam inside the device that pinches the rope, holding it firmly in place.
 We found this action to work extremely effectively.
 Unlike the Petzl GriGris, it does not have a spring inside the cam that works against the rope friction, so if anything, the Vergo is a bit grabbier and slightly quicker to lock up when pulled tight.
-For this same reason, it doesn't take virtually any time or give any slip when locking up, as the Camp Matik does (by design), which makes for a slightly more dynamic catch.
+For this same reason, it doesn't take virtually any time or give any slip when locking up, so you may want to adjust your belay style slightly (jump or slack) to allow for a more dynamic catch in certain situations.

 Lowering and Rappelling

 Lowering a climber with the Vergo, or rappelling a single strand rope, is really quite easy.
 It uses a by now very familiar design of the retractable plastic handle.
-Simply pull the handle back with the other hand firmly on the brake strand to open the cam and allow rope to slip through the device.
+One simply pulls the handle back with the other hand firmly on the brake strand to open the cam.
 Like most belay devices, this handle is on the left side, so is oriented backwards for left-handed climbers.

-Unlike the Edelrid Eddy, Camp Matik, or GriGri+, there is no anti-panic feature on the lowering lever.
+Unlike many other active assist belay devices, there is no anti-panic feature on the lowering lever.
 This means that it is easy to open the cam up too much, allowing the rope to slip through very fast if unchecked by the brake hand, something to be aware of (keep brake hand on the rope at all times!).
-Like all active assist devices, this one can only be used with one strand of rope, and is therefore not as versatile for multi-pitch climbing or rappelling as a standard tube-style device, like the Black Diamond ATC Guide.
+Like all active assist devices, this one can only be used with one strand of rope and is therefore not as versatile for multi-pitch climbing or rappelling as a standard tube-style device.

-Feeding slack with this device is really a cinch, and one of the main perks of choosing the Vergo over the GriGri.
+Feeding slack with this device is really a cinch, and one of the main perks of choosing the Vergo over other similar options.
 There is no special confusing technique to learn.
-Simply hold the device correctly in the right hand, with the thumb and forefinger in the correctly shown places and the brake rope running through the palm of the hand, and pull rope through off to the side on the left.
+When holding the device correctly in the right hand (watch instructional video linked above!), with the thumb and forefinger in the correctly shown places and the brake rope running through the palm of the hand, you can pull rope through off to the side on the left.
 This is very easy to master, and is the only way to use this device, there is no option to feed rope through using two hands like one would a standard belay device.
 There is also no need to use the thumb to block the cam to allow slack to pass through, the orientation of the device is all that is needed.

 Weight and Bulk

-The Vergo weighs 7.1 ounces, the same as the GriGri+, but a bit heavier than a standard GriGri.
-That said, it is far lighter than either the Matik or the Eddy.
+The Vergo weighs 7.1 ounces, which is roughly in line with other similar, high performing active assist devices.
 While it is not the lightest device, it is one of the most compact active assist devices, a bit smaller than a GriGri.

-While it doesn't work in the exact same manner as a traditional auto-block device such as our favorite Black Diamond ATC Guide, the Vergo can be used to belay a second climber off the anchor in the same manner as all the other active assist devices.
-It can only accommodate one rope, but has a pretty smooth action with little resistance compared to some auto-block devices such as the Edelrid MegaJul, which saves the elbows and shoulders on a long route.
+While it doesn't work in the exact same manner as a traditional auto-block device, the Vergo can be used to belay a second climber off the anchor in the same manner as the other active assist devices.
+It can only accommodate one rope, but has a pretty smooth action with little resistance compared to some auto-block devices, which saves the elbows and shoulders on a long route.

-Worth noting is that while belaying the second up with the device clipped upside down directly to the anchor is okay as long as you keep the brake strand in your grip, to lower a climber you will need to redirect the brake line upwards, in the opposite direction from the climber, to maintain the ideal friction and rope control.
-To do this, run the brake line up and clip it to a carabiner higher in the anchor, doubling it back so you can comfortably hold it at your stance while manipulating the brake lever with the other hand.
+Worth noting is that while belaying the second up with the device clipped upside down directly to the anchor is okay as long as you keep the brake strand in your grip.
+To lower a climber, you will need to redirect the brake line upwards, in the opposite direction from the climber, to maintain the ideal friction and rope control.

-This device retails for $100, making it the least expensive active assisted braking device you can buy, with the exception of the Madrock Lifeguard, which retails for $90.
+This device is one of the least expensive active assisted braking devices you can buy.
 It is slightly less expensive than a GriGri, but performs nearly as well.
 Since we like it so much and think it is worth recommending, we think it presents solid value at the price.